Information for Host Organization Applicants

 - Finalizing and executing plans for key aspects of programming for an important anniversary

-- Outreach to sponsors and coordinating logistics for an annual fundraising event
+- Conducting outreach to sponsors and coordinating logistics for an annual fundraising event

 - Researching, writing, and supporting the organization’s advocacy agenda